Health and Safety

-No. Due to the nature of Marine Atlantic’s ferry service, there are safety challenges to allowing passengers to remain in their vehicles during the crossing.
+No. Due to Government of Canada regulations and the nature of Marine Atlantic’s ferry service, there are safety challenges to allowing passengers to remain in their vehicles during the crossing.
 These challenges include:

 - The ferry crossing will be a minimum of 6 hours in duration.